TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 If there are not as many formatting options as you need, then you can also include HTML markup in the text.

+If you include HTML in your pages, the formatting must be the same from the beginning of the HTML element to its end.
+If the formatting is inconsistent, then the formatting may interfere with the HTML you included.
+If you include a link, and it turns blue, then you will need to remove that link for the HTML to work as written.
+Links can be removed by placing your cursor over the blue link text, and clicking the unlink button.

-For example, links can be included within pages through the use of HTML `<a>` tags.
-For example, the following creates a link [GitHub](https://github.com/TheMisinformationGame/MisinformationGame) that links to The Misinformation Game's GitHub page,
+Unfortunately, the Excel library we are using does not support the detection of these blue links within cells.
+Therefore, links must be included through the use of HTML `<a>` tags.
+For example, the HTML below creates a link [GitHub](https://github.com/TheMisinformationGame/MisinformationGame) that links to The Misinformation Game's GitHub page,
 ```html